 Charity Organization “Charity and Health Fund”

 NGO Center for Contemporary Information Technology and Visual Arts

 International Renaissance Foundation

 International Human Rights Film Network

-The Traveling International Human Rights Documentary Film Festival Docudays UA is supported by the Swedish Embassy in Ukraine, the US Embassy in Ukraine, and the Culture Bridges program, funded by the European Union and implemented by the British Council in Ukraine in partnership with EUNIC.
+The Travelling International Human Rights Documentary Film Festival Docudays UA is supported by the Embassy of Sweden and the Embassy of the Kingdom of the Netherlands in Ukraine.